na-na-hi/renget/archive/localmodelslinks.md

 [ML Flashcards](https://files.catbox.moe/otbc0d.zip)|By Chris Albon in PNG/ANKI/PDF formats [NLP Course](https://huggingface.co/course/chapter1/1)|From Huggingface which also has other related courses to HF ecosystem [Foundational ML Course](https://developers.google.com/machine-learning/foundational-courses)|From Google which also has a useful ML glossary
-[AttentionViz Interactive Tool](http://attentionviz.com)|Visualizes global attention patterns for transformer models [Diffusion Explainer Tool](https://github.com/poloclub/diffusion-explainer)|Shows how SD transforms text into image with timesteps
+[AttentionViz Tool](http://attentionviz.com)|Visualizes global attention patterns for transformer models [Diffusion Explainer Tool](https://github.com/poloclub/diffusion-explainer)|Shows how SD transforms text into image with timesteps
 |
 **Prompting**|